 Provide opportunities for recognized employees to be a mentor or mentee.
 Mentoring platforms will facilitate more mentorship.
 Offload the task to a service such as Mentorcloud or a women-specific mentoring platform, like Glass Breakers.

-Get staff together on a monthly basis for an offsite outing, such as a cooking class, go-karting, or a happy-hour.
+Get staff together on a monthly basis for an offsite outing, such as a cooking class, go-karting, or a happy hour.

-International reward catalogs
+International employee reward catalogs

 Enterprise car rental offers many luxury cars in most cities.
 Give a top employee a Lamborghini or Porsche for the day.